 Key features of PBIS include:

-Currently 15.6 percent of schools in Minnesota are implementing PBIS for over 200,000 students.
-Each year, the number of schools applying for team training has increased drastically.
+Currently 22 percent of schools in Minnesota are implementing PBIS.
+Each year, the number of schools applying for team training continues to increase.
 And for good reason — the data tells a story of reductions in behavioral problems and suspensions leaving more time for learning.

 The Minnesota Department of Education (MDE), in partnership with National Technical Assistance Center on PBIS, regional implementation teams in the North, Metro and South as well as our evaluation partners have worked collaboratively and grown rapidly over the past eight years (view the National Technical Assistance Center on PBIS website, http://www.pbis.org).
 The growth of PBIS in Minnesota reflects the creativity, collaboration and hard work of a broad constituency of trainers, coaches, practitioners, parents, stakeholders, teachers, students, advocates, researchers, volunteers and administrators.